A1ex-N/lookmovie-scraper/readme.md

+This scraper doesn't really have any practical use cases.
+I made it for fun & learning

 This repo already contains complete database files in the /database folder, but if you want to run the code yourself continue reading

 you can run it by doing `python scraper.py` or if you wanted to use it in your own code do it like so